The President’s Malaria Initiative and Other U.S. Government Global Malaria Efforts

 - achieving a greater than 80% reduction from PMI’s original 2000 baseline levels,

-- reducing malaria morbidity in PMI-supported countries with high and moderate malaria burden by 40% from 2015 levels,31 and
+- reducing malaria morbidity in PMI-supported countries with high and moderate malaria burden by 40% from 2015 levels,30 and

 - assisting at least ten PMI-supported countries to meet the WHO criteria for national or sub-national elimination and at least one country in the Greater Mekong subregion to reach national elimination.

-The strategy also states that these efforts contribute to longer term goals, such as elimination of malaria in a growing number of countries, and aligns with global priorities.32
+The strategy also states that these efforts contribute to longer term goals, such as elimination of malaria in a growing number of countries, and aligns with global priorities.31

-USAID and CDC’s PMI activities focus on expanding access to and the use of six key malaria control interventions: insecticide-treated bed nets (ITNs), indoor residual spraying (IRS) with insecticides, entomological monitoring, intermittent preventive treatment in pregnancy (IPTp),34 diagnosis of malaria and treatment with artemisinin-based combination therapies (ACTs), and seasonal malaria chemoprevention (SMC).35
+USAID and CDC’s PMI activities focus on expanding access to and the use of six key malaria control interventions: insecticide-treated bed nets (ITNs), indoor residual spraying (IRS) with insecticides, entomological monitoring, intermittent preventive treatment in pregnancy (IPTp),33 diagnosis of malaria and treatment with artemisinin-based combination therapies (ACTs), and seasonal malaria chemoprevention (SMC).34

-They also include a range of malaria control activities, including technical assistance to affected countries, monitoring and evaluation, supply chain management, and commodity procurement (since the start of PMI, U.S. support for commodities, such as ITNs, insecticides, and antimalarial drugs, like ACTs, has increased significantly36).
-Additionally, PMI supports activities in the following areas: behavior change communication, health systems strengthening, monitoring and evaluation, operational research, and elimination.37
+They also include a range of malaria control activities, including technical assistance to affected countries, monitoring and evaluation, supply chain management, and commodity procurement (since the start of PMI, U.S. support for commodities, such as ITNs, insecticides, and antimalarial drugs, like ACTs, has increased significantly35).
+Additionally, PMI supports activities in the following areas: behavior change communication, health systems strengthening, monitoring and evaluation, operational research, elimination, and community health.36

-USAID also supports regional efforts in Latin America and the Caribbean, including providing technical assistance to support countries in tailoring their approaches for malaria control through its Amazon Malaria Initiative.38 CDC provides technical assistance to these regional efforts and has also been designated as the WHO Collaborating Center for Prevention and Control of Malaria.39
+USAID also supports regional efforts in Latin America and the Caribbean, including providing technical assistance to support countries in tailoring their approaches for malaria control through its Amazon Malaria Initiative.37 CDC provides technical assistance to these regional efforts and has also been designated as the WHO Collaborating Center for Prevention and Control of Malaria.38

-Additionally, the National Institutes of Health (NIH) and DoD are involved in malaria research and development (R&D).
-NIH is the lead agency for U.S. malaria R&D efforts (including its International Centers of Excellence for Malaria Research program, which established a global network of malaria research centers in 2010 to support research activities in malaria-endemic countries).40 DoD also supports extensive R&D efforts as well as worldwide malaria disease surveillance, and technical assistance and capacity building with local partners.41
+Additionally, NIH and DoD are involved in malaria research and development (R&D).
+NIH is the lead agency for U.S. malaria R&D efforts (including its International Centers of Excellence for Malaria Research program, which established a global network of malaria research centers in 2010 to support research activities in malaria-endemic countries).39 DoD also supports extensive R&D efforts as well as worldwide malaria disease surveillance, and technical assistance and capacity building with local partners.40

-PMI spans 24 sub-Saharan African “focus countries” (gradually scaled up from three countries in FY 2006), as well as three countries in Southeast Asia under the PMI Greater Mekong Subregion regional initiative.42 Focus countries are selected based on the following criteria:43
+PMI spans 24 sub-Saharan African “focus countries” (gradually scaled up from three countries in FY 2006), as well as three countries in Southeast Asia under the PMI Greater Mekong Subregion regional initiative.41 Additionally, PMI recently announced its intention to expand to three more sub-Saharan African countries, which would increase the total number of countries reached to 30.42 Focus countries are selected based on the following criteria:43

 - high malaria burden,